2021 Short Course Programming Information

 CROP PEST MANAGEMENT SHORT COURSE CONCURRENT SESSIONS

-Wednesday’s and Thursday’s concurrent sessions continue the strong educational program with a wealth of pest, crop and fertilizer management topics including new seasonal urea nitrogen recommendations, high yield corn research results and planting strategies when corn planting is delayed.
-Other sessions include return on investments for various soybean inputs and management strategies, managing new soybean insecticide resistance, corn and soybean disease trends & management, status of Palmer Amaranth in Minnesota, growing Industrial Hemp, using Cover Crops in a corn-soybean rotation, update about Soybean Gall Midge, using drones in soybean insect management, herbicide spray quality, incorporating manure directly into cropping systems and understanding soil health.
+Wednesdays and Thursday’s concurrent sessions continue the strong educational program with a wealth of pest, crop and fertilizer management topics including new research on corn rootworm management, drought tolerance in corn, corn nitrogen management & water quality and the status of soybean gall midge.
+Other sessions include return on investments for various soybean inputs and management strategies, Integrated Pest Management options for soybean insects as insecticide options change, risks and management of corn and soybean diseases, status of Palmer Amaranth in Minnesota, using cover crops in a corn-soybean rotation, alternative annual and perennial cropping systems, weed control options for 2022, metabolism-based herbicide resistance, long term tillage research, incorporating manure directly into cropping systems and understanding soil health among other topics.
 This year we will also offer selected “Hot Topics” in research and updates in 30-minute sessions for people to self-select based on their interest.